 Use this all the time your leg is elevated.
-Refil the canister with ice regularly.
-Use the ice pack (on top of damp towel) on the donor leg regularly through the day.
+Refill the canister with ice regularly.

-3. Work on the knee straightening exercises (heel-prop) (reconstructed leg)
+3. Work on the knee straightening exercises (heel-prop)

-Ten minutes of every hour should be spent doing the heel-prop exercise on the reconstructed leg, where the heel is placed on a rolled up towel or the cryocuff cannister and allowed to stretch the knee straight.
+Ten minutes of every hour should be spent doing the heel-prop exercise where the heel is placed on a rolled up towel or the cryocuff canister and allowed to stretch the knee straight.

-4. Continue the heel slide exercises (both knees)
+4. Continue the heel slide exercises

 This exercise will be helping you to increase your knee bend again.
-Work slowly and gradually but firmly to increase your bend on both legs.
+Work slowly and gradually to increase your bend.

-5. Work on thigh muscle strengthening exercises (both legs)
+5. Work on thigh muscle strengthening exercises